 In Ohio, judges are to impose the least restrictive measures to ensure that the defendant returns to court for required hearings.
 In some cases, that means the judge sets a financial bail.
 In others, it may be that the defendant is released on their own recognizance (OR).

-Own recognizance release means that the defendant does not have to pay anything to get out of jail.
+To be released on your own recognizance means that the defendant does not have to pay anything to get out of jail.
 Instead, they are let out on their promise to return to court.

 How Does a Judge Decide Whether OR Release Should Be Granted?

-Deciding whether own recognizance release should be granted is ultimately up to the judge.
-They'll consider factors such as the defendant's criminal record, relationship with family and community, occupation, plus the charge they're facing at the moment.
+Deciding whether an own recognizance release should be granted is ultimately up to the judge.
+They’ll consider factors such as the defendant’s criminal record, relationship with family and community, and their occupation, as well as the charge they’re facing at the moment.

 These considerations are made to determine whether the defendant might: